 The transformation of children and young people’s mental health is led by local areas.
 This means that children, young people, their families and professionals from across the NHS, public health, local authorities, children social care, education, youth justice and voluntary and communities organisations are working together with to design and provide the best possible services.

-To support this local leadership and accountability, NHS England asked Clinical Commissioning Groups (CCGs) to work with commissioners and providers across health, social care, education and youth justice and the voluntary sectors, to develop Local Transformation Plans for children and young people’s mental health.
+To support this local leadership and accountability, NHS England asked Clinical Commissioning Groups (CCGs) to work with commissioners and providers across health, social care, education and youth justice and the voluntary sector, to develop Local Transformation Plans for children and young people’s mental health.

 These plans set out how local services will invest resources to improve children and young people’s mental health across the “whole system”.